AdamDKaufman/adamdkaufman.github.io/README.md

   </nav>
   <section id="about-me">
     <h2>About Me</h2>
-    <p>I am a mental health counseling student at CUNY Hunter College and have an interest in and education in psychodynamic therapy.</p>
+    <p>I am a mental health counseling student at CUNY Hunter College with an interest in psychodynamic psychotherapy.
+Throughout graduate school, I've developed my counseling skills through my eclectic experiences in both my practicum and my internship.
+For my practicum, I was employed at the Renaissance Charter School in Jackson Heights, Queens where I provided mental health counseling services to students from K-12th grade.
+Throuhgout this time, I conducted a dialectical behavioral therapy group guided by the Child Mind Institute.
+Afterwards, I was an intern at the Training Institute for Mental Health, a site where I became more aware of psychoanaytic theory and more experienced in its application in contemporary psychotherapy.=</p>
   </section>
   <section id="contact-information">
     <h2>Contact Information</h2>